eworm-de/routeros-scripts/doc/email-backup.md

 * `BackupSendExport`: whether to send configuration export
 * `BackupPassword`: password to encrypt the backup with
 * `BackupRandomDelay`: delay up to amount of seconds when run from scheduler
-* `EmailBackupTo`: e-mail address to send to
-* `EmailBackupCc`: e-mail address(es) to send in copy

-Also valid e-mail settings in `/ tool e-mail` are required to send mails.
+Also valid e-mail settings are required to send mails.

 Usage and invocation
 --------------------